Only your hairdresser knows…you’re lying

 Then there are the liars.
 I know this is harsh, but usually when you ask someone a direct question and they knowingly misinform you, that’s a lie.
 Some of them may honestly be so deceived by themselves or by marketing they may not know any better.
 But we need to know the truth in order to perform the right service.

-Here’s the normal situation as it goes: A client is looking for some sort of chemical service, usually a major change; let’s say going lighter.
+Here’s the normal situation as it goes: A client is looking for some sort of chemical service, usually a major change; let’s say going lighter or blonde.
 We will take a close look at the hair during the consultation and figure out what we need to do to get as close to the desired result without damaging the hair.
 It is at this time when we’ll ask the client their past history.
 If we see ANY sort of banding, we know some sort chemical affected the hair.
 It’s a pretty simple fact, hair grows approximately 1/2 inch a month.
 If there is a any sort of line of demarcation, we know there was something “done” to the hair, and we can tell when it happened by how far it is away from the scalp.
 When we ask the client why this band exists, they can’t give a reason.
 When we’d tell them that something had to be put in their hair to create this band they will not admit to anything.
 I’ll repeatedly ask the question and they’ll repeatedly plead their innocence/ignorance.
 So here’s some information everyone needs to know.

 Anything, from a box color to a” highlighting” shampoo that causes any visible difference in your hair color has permanently altered the hair structure.

 “Sun-In” or anything like that, especially highlighting shampoos and conditioners have any variety of alkaline chemicals that diffuse your natural pigment.
-Beware of these products since they may contain sodium hydroxide, which is relaxer.
+Beware of these products since they may contain sodium hydroxide, which is a relaxer.

 Any color from a box that is made from 2 or more components that are mixed together have some sort of peroxide component.
 Peroxide oxidizes your natural pigment, so if there is any alkaline in the formula, you will get lift.